srlinuxeurope/DCFPartnerHackathon/docs/index.md

 **Please read this page all the way through before attempting any of the activities.**

-During the afternoon you will work in groups (or alone if you prefer) on any projects that you are inspired to tackle or on one of the pre-provided activities of varying difficulty.
+During the day you will work in groups (or alone if you prefer) on any projects that you are inspired to tackle or on one of the pre-provided activities of varying difficulty.

-As long as you have a laptop with the ability to SSH and a web browser, we have example activities and a generic lab topology to help you progress if you don’t have something specific already in mind.
+As long as you have a laptop with a web browser (and optionally the ability to SSH), we have example activities and a generic lab topology to help you progress if you don’t have something specific already in mind.

 Need help, not a problem, pop your hand in the air and an eager expert will be there to guide you.